equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 distribution.
 After the keyword there are four arguments, specifying how to do this.

- 1. ``COEFFS``: The first argument is the name you wish to give to give to the parameter set.
+ 1. ``COEFFS``: The first argument is the name you wish to give to the parameter set.
  2. ``coeff.tmpl``: The second argument is the name of the template file with placeholder names of the parameters.
  3. ``coeffs.json``: The third argument is the name of the file into which the result of the template replacement will be written in each simulation runpath before the simulation jobs run.
  4. ``coeff_priors``: The fourth and final argument specifies where the parameter distributions are specified.